serge-hulne/Vector-ts-js/README.md

 # vector-ts-js
-Vector : A Data structure similar to a Python List
+Vector : A Data structure similar to a Python List (for JavaScript / Typescript):

 # Methods: